 - Possible overuse of bird call recordings to entice a bird into a position for a suitable view

-- Risking penalties from speeding, trespassing or other poor behaviors in order to see the bird
+- Risking penalties from speeding, trespassing, or other poor behaviors in order to see the bird

 A twitcher does not generally devote great lengths of time to bird observation.
 Instead, they are content to simply identify the bird species conclusively and add it to their life list.
-Because twitchers often use rare bird reports or hotlines in order to plan their next birding field trip, the birds are generally already identified for them.
-Once they have seen the bird, they can quickly move on to the next hotspot, rather than spending additional time in the same place with little hope of seeing additional new species.
+Because twitchers often use rare bird reports or hotlines in order to plan their next birding field trip, the birds are generally already identified and confirmed for them.
+Once they have personally seen the bird, they can quickly move on to the next hotspot, rather than spending additional time in the same place with little hope of seeing additional new species.

-It must be noted that not all twitchers engage in risky, unsavory or disreputable behavior in order to see new bird species.
-It is unfortunate that the practice of twitching has gained a reputation for poor behavior, and many twitchers eagerly enjoy birds in responsible, ethical and polite ways as they add more species to their lists.
+It must be noted that not all twitchers engage in risky, unsavory, or disreputable behavior in order to see new bird species.
+It is unfortunate that the practice of twitching has gained a reputation for poor behavior, and many twitchers eagerly enjoy birds in responsible, ethical, and polite ways as they add more species to their lists.

 Twitching - Good or Bad?

 An over-obsession with increasing a life list, however, could lead to unscrupulous reports and misinformation in an attempt to appear more successful.
 Twitchers may be seen as rude or pushy, particularly if they are chasing multiple birds and have little regard for their fellow birders.
 In extreme cases, some twitchers may be willing to break laws, such as trespassing on private property, in order to add a new bird to their life lists.
-Obsessive twitching could be personally damaging as well, causing problems at work or with social relationships when twitchers fail to perform their duties or keep personal appointments.
+Obsessive twitching could be personally damaging as well, causing problems at work or with family and social relationships when twitchers fail to perform their duties or keep personal appointments.

 Ultimately, every birder needs to decide how much of a twitcher they want to be and if this type of birding suits their avian interests.